 There are two studio formats, signature and boutique, which are balanced between the skills and drills of boxing and the transformative power of resistance training.
 Under our suggested operating model for the signature format, customers may purchase class packages ranging from 1 to 30 classes or monthly memberships for 12, 16 and 20 classes.
 There is also the option to purchase single walk-in classes.
 Under our suggested operating model for the boutique format, customers may purchase monthly memberships for four, eight or unlimited monthly classes.
 There is also the option to purchase single classes.
-There is also the option to purchase single classes.
 The studios following the signature format are designed to be around 3,500 to 4,500 square feet to allow about 60 people to work out together, while studios following the boutique format are designed to be around 2,500 square feet to allow about 48 people to work out together.